thex3family/thex3family-website/public/content/make-positive-impact/contribute/be-a-patron/donate/index.md

 ---
-title: Become A Donor
+title: Be A Donor
-description: Accelerate growth and transformation for deserving individuals.
+description: Accelerate growth and transformation for deserving individuals by contributing to our scholarship fund.
 lang: en
 template: main
 image: /contribute.png